 Maintaining the correct brooder temperature isn't just a recommendation; it's the foundation of a profitable poultry operation.
 A temperature drop of even a few degrees can lead to chilled chicks, increased mortality rates, and a direct hit to your bottom line.
 As a strategist working with agricultural businesses across South Africa, I've seen firsthand how the right choice in fuel can make or break a season.

 The challenge is that not all heating sources are created equally.
 You need a solution that is reliable, cost-effective, and above all, safe for your birds.
-This guide explains why selecting the right coal for poultry farms is a significant business decision and why high-grade anthracite is the superior choice.
+This guide explains why selecting the right coal for poultry farms is a significant business decision and why high-grade bituminous is the superior choice.

 When managing a poultry farm, your primary goal is to get healthy chicks to market weight efficiently.
 Your heating system is a central part of this process.
 The wrong fuel can introduce risks and inefficiencies that quietly eat away at your profits.